ortwinschneider/battery-simulation-gitops/Readme.md

 - Battery simulator: Simulates the battery of a driving Tesla S. The BMS is sending telemetry data to the MQTT broker.
 - InfluxDB: Time series database, configured with auto setup
 - data-ingester: Quarkus component that reads data from MQTT and stores it InfluxDB
+- BMS Dashboard: Angular component that displays the battery telemetry data in realtime and serves as a frontend for a GenAI chatbot.

 ## Installation